 The Dangers Of Methadone Overdose even With Drug Rehab

 So why would a doctor or rehab center prescribe you methadone if it could lead to overdose?
-Statistically heroin users increase their chances of accidental overdose by going in and out of detox and rehab programs.
-This is dangerous because many heroin users are told in rehab that if they relapse they will go back to where they left off.
+Statistically, heroin users increase their chances of accidental overdose by going in and out of detox and rehab programs.
+This is dangerous because many heroin users are told in rehab that if they relapse, they will go back to where they left off.
 Even those prescribed methadone out of rehab are at risk when they go back to using heroin.
 Jumping back into using a large amount of heroin can cause a sudden and deadly overdose.
-Is it also extremely dangerous to combine methadone with heroin and other drugs.
-This polysubstance use greatly increases the risks of accidental overdose.
+It is also extremely dangerous to combine methadone with heroin and other drugs.
+This polysubstance use greatly increases the risk of accidental overdose.

 The best alternative to drug rehab is Saint Jude Retreats, a program that is strongly against replacement therapy and prolonged use of methadone.
 This program has researched the industry for numerous years and knows that methadone use as well as other substance use problems can be overcome permanently without the need for replacement therapy.
 There is no need to settle for a lifestyle that trades one type of drug use for another.
 Continued use of methadone is not a solution and you don’t need it to stay off opiates.
 There are programs that can help you to overcome opiate problems for good, like the Saint Jude Program.
 Visit the Saint Jude Retreats Website for additional information on drug rehab.